JC2615/ProgLangProj/README.md

-# ProgLangProj
-Project for Organization of Programming Languages
+# Organization of Programming Languages Final Project

 # Work Distribution
 Joshua created the alphabet, language, and lexer.
 James worked primarily on the grammar and parser.